Lung10/FYP/README.md

 Converted Model is implemented into the mobile app

-Mobile app is developed using React Native
+Mobile app is developed using React Native Expo

 References: